rli99/undr_rover/README.txt

                                 read is discarded.
 Defaults to 25.
     --reference FILE            Reference sequences in FASTA format.
     --id_info FILE              File containing rs ID information in vcf format.
-    --thorough                  If this parameter is set, gapped alignment will be used for all reads in which 2 or more SNVs are found.
+    --fast                  	If this parameter is set, gapped alignment will be used for fewer reads, leading to potentially less accurate results but much faster run time.
                                 Defaults to False.
-    --snvthresh N               Only applicable if --thorough is not set.
+    --snvthresh N               Only applicable if --fast is set.
 Gapped alignment will be used for reads which have 2 SNVs within N bases of each other.
 Defaults to 1.